-Voting Rights: Each holder of outstanding shares of Preferred Stock shall be entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of Preferred Stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter.
-Preferred Stockholders and common stockholders vote together as a single class.
+Voting Rights: Each holder of outstanding shares of Preferred Stock were entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of Preferred Stock held by such holder were convertible as of the record date for determining stockholders entitled to vote on such matter.
+Preferred Stockholders and common stockholders voted together as a single class.